-In 2016, the workshop addressed the relevance between the SDGs and human rights issues.
-The year of 2015 marked the following four significant events: Firstly, at the G7 Summit in Schloss Elmau Germany, G7 leaders pledged to promote responsible supply chains, and strongly supported the UN Guiding Principles on Business and Human Rights.
+marked the following four significant events: Firstly, at the G7 Summit in Schloss Elmau Germany, G7 leaders pledged to promote responsible supply chains, and strongly supported the UN Guiding Principles on Business and Human Rights.
 They also stressed the need to develop substantive National Action Plans and strengthen grievance mechanisms.
 Secondly, at a Session of the United Nations General Assembly in September, the SDGs were adopted.
 Thirdly, In the UK, the Modern Slavery Act was adopted.
 And finally, at the UN Climate Conference in Paris COP 21 in December, the Paris Agreement was adopted which will come into effect in 2020.
-Considering all of these events, the participants identified sector specific human rights issues with the use of Human Rights Guidance Tool developed by UNEP FI, and they identified priorities on the SDGs by sector with the use of the SDG Compass whilst considering the SDGs and proposals for the SDGs submitted by NGOs/NPOs at the G7 Ise-Shima Summit.
-The final report "Human Rights Issues by Sector (v.5)" and "Priorities on the SDGs by sector" was released.
+Considering all of these events, the participants identified sector specific human rights issues with the use of Human Rights Guidance Tool developed by UNEP FI, and they identified priorities on the SDGs by sector with the use of the SDG Compass whilst considering the SDGs and the proposals for the SDGs submitted by NGOs/NPOs at the G7 Ise-Shima Summit.
+The final report "Human Rights Issues by Sector (v.5)" and "Priorities on the SDGs by sector" was issued.

-In 2017, the participants reviewed any points for addition and modification on "Human Rights Issues by Sector (v.5)" using the Human Rights Guidance Tool (2014 revision) developed by UNEP FI.
+In 2017, given the raised concerns from NGOs/NPOs, the participants reviewed the sector specific human rights issues formulated by the CSR Consortium as to whether there were any additions/deletions/correction points.
 This year's workshop was implemented to help companies recognize human rights issues particular to Japan, human rights issues in supply chains in Asia, and trends of institutional investors in Japan.
-Compared to the composition of corporate participants last year, there were more corporate participants from the consumer goods sector and food sector, whereas there were fewer corporate participants from the manufacturing sector and infrastructure sector.
+Compared to the composition of corporate participants last year, there were more corporate participants from the consumer goods sector and food sector, whereas there were less corporate participants from the manufacturing sector and infrastructure sector.
 Also, there were more participants from the human resource department and procurement department.
 Lastly, over 70% of the participants were new to the workshop.
-The final report "Human Rights Issues by Sector (v.6)" was released.

-In 2018, given the raised concerns from NGOs/NPOs, the participants reviewed any points for addition and modification on "Human Rights Issues by Sector" formulated by the CSR Consortium last year, using the Human Rights Guidance Tool (2014 revision) developed by UNEP FI.
-As a feature of the workshop, NGOs/NPOs raised globally increasing concerns such as marine plastic pollution, SOGI (sexual orientation/gender identification), and the Technical Intern Training Program in Japan.
+In 2018, given the raised concerns from NGOs/NPOs, the participants reviewed the sector specific human rights issues formulated by the CSR Consortium last year as to whether there were any additions/deletions/correction points.
+As a feature of the working of 2018, NGOs/NPOs raised globally increasing concerns such as on marine plastic pollution, SOGI (sexual orientation/gender identification), and the Technical Intern Training Program in Japan.
 Also, the subject experts shared the trends of Japanese institutional investors.
 In regard to the composition of the corporate participants, the participation from the chemical and building materials sector, consumer goods sector, and food sector increased significantly from the previous year.
 In addition, the companies in the pharmaceutical, printing and consulting sectors, which did not identify sector specific human rights issues in the previous year, participated in the workshop.
-On the other hand, the companies from the manufacturing and transport http://www.unepfi.org/humanrightstoolkit/ (Accessed on July 10th, 2015)
+On the other hand, the companies from the manufacturing and transport sectors did not participant in the workshop this year.